 The severity of the symptoms influences how long your yeast infection lasts.
-Some people may have very mild symptoms only, while some people may have severe, recurring infections in the course of a single year.
+Some people may may experience only mild symptoms, while some people may have severe, recurring infections over the course of a single year.

-The chosen method of treatment also affects how long before you experience relief from the symptoms.
-Remember that home remedies that work great for others may not be as effective for you.
+The chosen method of treatment also affects how long before you begin to experience relief from the symptoms.
+Remember that home remedies that might work great for others may not be as effective for you.

 If Symptoms Are Very Mild, You May Not Need Treatment

-Some very lucky people don't need to treat yeast infection at all.
+In rare cases people won't need to treat yeast infection at all.
 According to HealthLinkBC, "mild vaginal yeast infection may go away without treatment."1 However, should mild symptoms develop, you may want to observe if any other alarming signs manifest.

 As mentioned previously, yeast infection may be mistaken with other vaginal diseases.

 Once clear indicators of yeast infection appear, such as vaginal discharge, itching and rashes, don't hesitate to visit your doctor right away.
 Your doctor will assist you in identifying if you really have yeast infection, a bacterial infection or a sexually transmitted disease.